I have been writing since I was in high school and enjoy storytelling, especially when expressed through the written word, public speaking and drama.

 In addition to the fictional ghosts and ghouls, I’m also involved with numerous paranormal groups, both locally and around the world.
 I hold investigations at my house, a 140 year old Gothic Revival home located in Niagara Falls.

-I own and maintain two funeral coaches which I drive daily in the summer months.
-The 1965 Cadillac S&S is all original including the paint, whereas, that 1979, also a Cadillac S&S is more of my hot-rod-ride, with many custom features.
+I own and maintain a 1965 Cadillac S&S funeral coach which I drive daily in the summer months.
+It is all original including the paint.

-I’m involved with a number of ghost walks in and around the area I live in, the main one being The Ghost Walks of St Catharines.
+I’m involved with a number of ghost walks in and around the area I live in, and am a guide for Burlington Ghost Walks.
 On these walks around the city, I am your host and give you not only the history of the streets and buildings but also the haunted background of those same places.

 Everything I am involved in I come to with a passion and deep desire to give all I can give to make whatever it is I’m working on be the best it can possibly be.
 Whether that be a talk on ghosts at a ghost walk or applying make-up for a high school play.